Why Ventilation Should Be Separate From Heating and Cooling Systems

 System Balancing

-Another effect of the air handler intermittent cycling is that the HRV supply fan experiences two very different conditions.
+Another effect of the air handler’s intermittent cycling is that the HRV supply fan experiences two very different conditions.
 HRVs are usually connected to air handlers by connecting the HRV supply duct to the return plenum of the air handler.
 When the air handler is on, then the HRV air is supplied into a low-pressure suction environment (the back-side of the air handler fan) which makes it very easy to push air into.
 When the air handler is off, then all of the components of that system become additional pressure drops for the ventilation air making it a harder environment for supplying air.

-What this means is that if the HRV system is balanced with the air handler off, then when that system turns on then it unbalances the HRV by increasing the supply air volume and the heat recovery efficiency drops.
+What this means is that if the HRV system is balanced with the air handler off, then when that system turns on it unbalances the HRV by increasing the supply air volume and the heat recovery efficiency drops.
 The same effect would occur if the HRV were balanced while the air handler was on: it would be unbalanced when the air handler was turned off.
 This imbalance can also pressurize or depressurize the building which encourages infiltration – never a good outcome.

 In Summary